vercel/next.js/packages/next/README.md

 export default HelloUA
 ```

-Notice that to load data when the page loads, we use `getInitialProps` which is an [`async`](https://zeit.co/blog/async-and-await) static method.
+Notice that to load data when the page loads, we use `getInitialProps` which is an [`async`](https://zeit.co/blog/async-and-await) method.
 It can asynchronously fetch anything that resolves to a JavaScript plain `Object`, which populates `props`.

 Data returned from `getInitialProps` is serialized when server rendering, similar to a `JSON.stringify`.
 Make sure the returned object from `getInitialProps` is a plain `Object` and not using `Date`, `Map` or `Set`.